docker/docs/README.md

   ask in [https://forums.docker.com](https://forums.docker.com) instead.

-- If you have an idea for a new feature or behavior change in a specific aspect of Docker, or have found a bug in part of Docker, please file that issue in the project's code repository.
+- If you have an idea for a new feature or behavior change in a specific aspect of Docker, or have found a bug in part of Docker, file that issue in the project's code repository.

 ## Contributing